 Barking is only considered a nuisance if it:

 - unreasonably disturbs your usual activities.

-Before contacting council, try talking to the owner of the dog about the problem.
+Before contacting council, read out guide Dealing with barking dogs in Nillumbik(PDF, 644KB) and try talking to the owner of the dog about the problem.

 If you own a dog that barks, visit the Animal Welfare Victoria website for advice on solving excessive barking problems.

 To report a wandering dog or cat, call 9433 3111 during business hours.

 If it is outside of business hours, you can use our pager service to report a dog that is: